Metrics and Focus Groups: Ask a Marketing Expert

 Metrics for assessing marketing success.

 Marketing That Works I was intrigued by some of the products displayed at Tech Cocktail.
 And you’re right.
 Their business models seemed to be heavily weighted toward building a site that draws people and the advertisers will follow.
 For now, I think this is a viable strategy, but I think its life span is severely limited.
-Products will increasingly be completing for the same demographic, splintering the market to the point where advertisers will no longer find the sites valuable.
+Products will increasingly be competing for the same demographic, splintering the market to the point where advertisers will no longer find the sites valuable.

 The likely outcome of this increased competition will be that only a few of these startups will survive.
 Survivors will likely be those firms who are best at providing a real service to a particular demographic.
 For instance, the guys providing info regarding universities have a hard act to follow.
 The SAT folks and other big players already provide much of this information and, while they don’t give you a probability of being accepted, they do provide the metrics used by schools to send out acceptance letters.
 This same information is the input for this startup.
 Plus, SAT is a recognized brand name and you’re already forced to be there to register for the test.
-So, what value do they bring to some audience.
-If that value is not sufficient, they’ll ultimately loose in this competition.
+So, what value do they bring to some audience?
+If that value is not sufficient, they’ll ultimately lose in this competition.

 Cherie Tripp Lejeune Sorry, I had to step out this afternoon.
-Your comments I ring true especially the splintering and ad play minimized.
+Your comments ring true especially the splintering and ad play minimized.
 I think many of these startups hope to make some quick cash if they get enough traffic for a while and then jump, but larger expectations, I don’t see it either.
-Have to think about the many digital services that will still be in demand more than 2 years out.
+Have to think about the many digital services that will still be in demand for more than 2 years out.

 Marketing That Works Yeah, I’m not sure these folks really have an idea with legs.
 There are too many people out there who can do exactly what they’re doing.
 You need some sustainable competitive advantage to rise above the competition.

-1. Hi, I need some suggestions.
+Hi, I need some suggestions.
 Any feedback is appreciative.

 I have a small restaurant in an office food court.
 Most of last year and since the beginning of the new year, the owner of the restaurant besides me is handing out coupons daily during peak lunch hour.
 This has been significantly impacting my business and I just don’t know how to overcome this challenge.
 The day the coupons are not dropped, I do well.